albertintech/apai/docs/congress/cmf/fema/overview.md

 The Act uses a tiered effective date structure designed to deliver immediate benefits while ensuring simultaneous launch of electoral reforms:

-**Tier 1 -- Immediate upon enactment.** Titles VI, VII, and VIII take effect, delivering compensation improvements, enforcement authority, and administrative framework.
+**Tier 1 -- Immediate upon enactment.** Titles VI, VII, and VIII take effect, delivering enhanced staff resources, competitive member benefits, enforcement authority, and administrative framework.
 The ESO and FCAO begin establishment.
-Members who vote for the Act see benefits during the same Congress.

 **Tier 2 -- First FEMA Election.** The second general election after enactment (with an 18-month minimum floor), at which Titles I through IV take effect simultaneously.
 The House expands to 510 seats.
 STAR voting debuts for all federal elections.
 Multi-member districts take effect for all qualifying states.
 Algorithmically neutral districting becomes operational.
 Ballot access and party recognition standards become operative.
 This integrated launch ensures voters and administrators experience the new system as a coherent whole.